EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 '''
 This will prompt you for the following paths:

-* Root URI for the CGI scripts.
+* Base URI for the CGI scripts.
-* Root PATH for the CGI scripts (this is the directory in which the scripts live).
+* Base PATH for the CGI scripts (this is the directory in which the scripts live).
-* Root URI for the command line interface (which are CGI scripts typically accessed with curl from the command line).
+* Root URI for the REST API used by client tools.
 * Authentication method - currently EUDAT AAI is supported and a STANDALONE method.
 Please note that the STANDALONE method provides no authentication or access control and SHOULD NOT be used in production.